Verified by Legal Research

 - New state-specific disclosure requirements added

-- Enhanced compliance checking for Tennessee laws
+- Enhanced compliance checking for Illinois laws

 Important Reminders